UW-Parkside Library Collection Development Policies

 In general, books used as textbooks for UWP courses are not acquired for the collection.
 The library acquires for its Education Collection examples of textbooks used in elementary and secondary schools.

-Curriculum needs are met primarily through onsite availability of print subscriptions and full text electronic databases, supplemented by interlibrary loan.
-Faculty research needs are met primarily through interlibrary loan and document delivery services.
+Curriculum needs are met primarily through onsite availability of print journal back issues subscriptions and full text electronic databases, supplemented by interlibrary loan (see Electronic Resources policy).
+Faculty research needs are met primarily through interlibrary loan.

 The Library acquires a limited number of newspapers in print format, covering local, state and national news.
 The Library makes available electronic access to a wide number of regional, national, and international newspapers.

-Materials are acquired only in formats for which equipment is available in the Library.
+Materials are acquired only in formats for which equipment is available in the Library (DVDs and CDs).
 The Library does not pay preview charges.
-Audiovisual materials produced by faculty, staff and students are reviewed in consultation with faculty and are added to the collection when they meet the needs of the collection and are of high technical quality.

-The video game collection is focused on contemporary video games, therefore the Library will not collect vintage video games unless a specific demand arises.
-The Library will not collect consoles at this time.
+The video game collection is focused on contemporary video games; therefore, the Library will not collect vintage video games unless a specific demand arises.

 The Library collects materials related to elementary and secondary education curricula.
-The Instructional materials collection consists of textbooks aimed at the elementary and secondary levels.
 The children’s collection consists of children's and young adult's fiction and nonfiction literature in printed form.

 The Browsing Collection consists of materials of current interest that are desirable for curriculum development, collection enrichment and collection balance (typically Collection Development Priority 3).
 Both fiction and non-fiction items are considered.

-In order to maintain a viable and useful collection and to assure adequate space for its housing, the Library systematically weeds the collection.
-Materials that have become obsolete or are no longer relevant are withdrawn from the collection and placed in the annual booksale.
+In order to maintain a viable and useful collection and to assure adequate space for its housing, Materials that have become obsolete or are no longer relevant are withdrawn from the collection and placed in the annual booksale.
 Materials in poor physical condition are reviewed for repair or discard and replacement.

 The weeding process is the responsibility of the Collection Development Team in consultation with the appropriate discipline faculty and is an ongoing component of collection development.